-At the recommendation of the CJIS APB and with the approval of the FBI Director, the UCR Program initiated the collection of rape data under a revised definition and removed the term "forcible" from the offense name in 2013.
-The changes bring uniformity to the offense in both the Summary Reporting System (SRS) and the National Incident-Based Reporting System (NIBRS) by capturing data (1) without regard to gender, (2) including penetration of any bodily orifice by any object or body part, and (3) including offenses where physical force is not involved.
+The UCR Program initiated the collection of rape data under a revised definition and removed the term "forcible" from the offense name in 2013.
+The changes brought uniformity to the offense in both the Summary Reporting System (SRS) and the National Incident-Based Reporting System (NIBRS) by capturing data (1) without regard to gender, (2) including penetration of any bodily orifice by any object or body part, and (3) including offenses where physical force is not involved.
 Beginning in 2013, the UCR Program defined rape as follows:

 Rape (revised definition): Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 (This includes the offenses of rape, sodomy, and sexual assault with an object as converted from data submitted via NIBRS.)
 Rape (legacy definition): The carnal knowledge of a female forcibly and against her will.